Transportation in Organisms

 Blood vessels are of three main types, viz. arteries, veins and capillaries.

-CAPILLARIES: These are fine branches of arteries and veins.
+These are fine branches of arteries and veins.
+Capillaries take blood to and from tissues.

 What is blood?